tunlusoy/Data-Science-Data-Sources/README.md

   - [The US National Center for Education Statistics](https://nces.ed.gov/): Data on educational institutions and education demographics from the US and around the world.

   - [The UK Data Service](https://www.ukdataservice.ac.uk/): The UK’s largest collection of social, economic and population data.

+  - [Data.gov.uk](https://data.gov.uk/): There are datasets from all UK central departments and a number of other public sector and local authorities.
+It acts as a portal to all sorts of information on everything, including business and economy, crime and justice, defence, education, environment, government, health, society and transportation.

   - [Data USA](http://datausa.io/): A comprehensive visualization of US public data.

+  - [US.
+Census Bureau](https://www.census.gov/data.html): The website is about the government-informed statistics on the lives of US citizens including population, economy, education, geography, and more.

+  - [The CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/): Facts on every country in the world; focuses on history, government, population, economy, energy, geography, communications, transportation, military, and transnational issues of 267 countries.

+  - [Socrata](https://socrata.com/): Socrata is a mission-driven software company that is another interesting place to explore government-related data with some visualization tools built-in.
+Its data as a service has been adopted by more than 1200 government agencies for open data, performance management and data-driven government.

+  - [European Union Open Data Portal](https://open-data.europa.eu/en/data/): It is the single point of access to a growing range of data from the institutions and other bodies of the European Union.
+The data boosts includes economic development within the EU and transparency within the EU institutions, including geographic, geopolitical and financial data, statistics, election results, legal acts, and data on crime, health, the environment, transport and scientific research.
+They could be reused in different databases and reports.
+And more, a variety of digital formats are available from the EU institutions and other EU bodies.
+The portal provides a standardised catalogue, a list of apps and web tools reusing these data, a SPARQL endpoint query editor and rest API access, and tips on how to make best use of the site.

+  - [Canada Open Data](https://www.data.gc.ca/): is a pilot project with many government and geospatial datasets.
+It could help you explore how the Government of Canada creates greater transparency, accountability, increases citizen engagement, and drives innovation and economic opportunities through open data, open information, and open dialogue.

+  - [Datacatalogs.org](https://opengovernmentdata.org/): It offers open government data from US, EU, Canada, CKAN, and more.

+  - [U.S. National Center for Education Statistics](https://nces.ed.gov/): The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.

+  - [UK Data Service](https://www.ukdataservice.ac.uk/): The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate, business data, and qualitative data.

 - Finance and Economics